 - Artistic License – Military: There's plenty of stuff that has those actually familiar with the Real Life US Navy's Submarine Service laughing not only at the intentional comedy that's a surprisingly accurate reflection of submariners, but the unintentional variety as well.
 While some of the inaccuracies are due to writer ignorance, and some are due to Rule of Cool or convenience to the plot, some of the issues surrounding USS Orlando can be chalked up to the film production staff not having access to classified USN information.

 - Behind the Black: When Pascal is walking the plank, Lt.
 Lake doesn't seem to notice Pascal is going to fall safely into a fishing net until he actually does so.

-- Blunder Correcting Impulse: While the submarine is passing between the propellers of a larger ship Dodge has to remind Lake that he does not have dive officer training and desperately needs her to get over her crisis of ability and back behind the wheel.Dodge: You're the only one who can, Lake.
+- Blunder-Correcting Impulse: While the submarine is passing between the propellers of a larger ship Dodge has to remind Lake that she received higher dive officer training marks and desperately needs her to get over her crisis of ability and back behind the wheel.Dodge: You're the only one who can, Lake.
 I'm guessing here!

-- Brick Joke: When he first meets his crew, Dodge gets Stepanek to settle down by informing him that "if I throw you off, it'll be in the middle of the Atlantic."
+- When he first meets his crew, Dodge gets Stepanek to settle down by informing him that "if I throw you off, it'll be in the middle of the Atlantic."
 Later in the film, Dodge does in fact throw an insubordinate member of his crew off of the Stingray in the middle of the Atlantic - but it's not Stepanek, it's Pascal, and he's tossed onto the waiting net of a helpful fishing boat rather than into the water, and Stepanek is the one doing the tossing.

 - Bunny-Ears Lawyer: Most of the crew fit this trope, which is how they ended up on the ship to begin with, starting with their Commanding Officer, LCDR Dodge.
 Both on and off the job, he's an immature goofball, but he also shows that immature does not necessarily mean irresponsible.
 His antics are never shown to actually affect his job performance, he gets along well with his subordinates, and he whips a derelict rustbucket submarine into seaworthiness over the course of a montage.